 Listing 19-19: Using a type that has a lifetime parameter with a trait object

-This code compiles without any errors, even though we haven’t said anything explicit about the lifetimes involved in obj.
-This works because there are rules having to do with lifetimes and trait objects:
+This code compiles without any errors, even though we haven’t explicitly annotated the lifetimes involved in obj.
+This code works because there are rules for working with lifetimes and trait objects:

 The default lifetime of a trait object is 'static.

-With &'a Trait or &'a mut Trait, the default lifetime is 'a.
+With &'a Trait or &'a mut Trait, the default lifetime of the trait object is 'a.

-With a single T: 'a clause, the default lifetime is 'a.
+With a single T: 'a clause, the default lifetime of the trait object is 'a.

-With multiple T: 'a-like clauses, there is no default; we must be explicit.
+With multiple T: 'a-like clauses, there is no default lifetime; we must be explicit.

-When we must be explicit, we can add a lifetime bound on a trait object like Box<Red> with the syntax Box<Red + 'a> or Box<Red + 'static>, depending on what’s needed.
-Just as with the other bounds, this means that any implementor of the Red trait that has references inside must have the same lifetime specified in the trait object bounds as those references.
+When we must be explicit, we can add a lifetime bound on a trait object like Box<Red> using the syntax Box<Red + 'static> or Box<Red + 'a>, depending on whether the reference lives for the entire program or not.
+As with the other bounds, the syntax adding a lifetime bound means that any implementor of the Red trait that has references inside the type must have the same lifetime specified in the trait object bounds as those references.

-Next, let’s take a look at some other advanced features dealing with traits!
+Next, let’s look at some other advanced features that manage traits.

 Advanced Traits

-We first covered traits in the “Traits: Defining Shared Behavior” section of Chapter 10 but, like lifetimes, we didn’t get to some of the more advanced details.
-Now that we know more Rust, we can get into the nitty-gritty.
+We first covered traits in “Traits: Defining Shared Behavior” on page XX in Chapter 10, but as with lifetimes, we didn’t discuss the more advanced details.
+Now that you know more about Rust, we can get into the nitty-gritty.

+prod: check/link xref (ch 10)

 Associated Types Specify Placeholder Types in Trait Definitions

-Associated types are a way of associating a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
+Associated types connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
 The implementor of a trait will specify the concrete type to be used in this type’s place for the particular implementation.
 That way, we can define a trait that uses some types without needing to know exactly what those types are until the trait is implemented.

-We’ve described most of the things in this chapter as being needed very rarely.
-Associated types are somewhere in the middle; they’re used more rarely than the rest of the book, but more commonly than many of the things in this chapter.
+We’ve described most of the advanced features in this chapter as being rarely needed.
+Associated types are somewhere in the middle: they’re used more rarely than features explained in the rest of the book, but more commonly than many of the other features discussed in this chapter.

-One example of a trait with an associated type is the Iterator trait provided by the standard library.
-This has an associated type named Item that stands in for the type of the values it’s iterating over.
-In “The Iterator Trait and the next Method” section of Chapter 13, we mentioned that the definition of the Iterator trait is as shown in Listing 19-20:
+One example of a trait with an associated type is the Iterator trait that the standard library provides.
+The associated type is named Item and stands in for the type of the values the type implementing the Iterator trait is iterating over.
+In “The Iterator Trait and the next Method” on page XX in Chapter 13, we mentioned that the definition of the Iterator trait is as shown in Listing 19-20:

+prod: check/link xref (ch13)

 pub trait Iterator {